Apatero vs Adobe Firefly

 How does Adobe Firefly compare to Apatero?

 Adobe Firefly is designed for enterprise users who need commercially safe AI generation integrated into Creative Cloud.
-Apatero is built for independent creators who want broader creative freedom, creative freedom, 50+ models, and LoRA training.
+Apatero is built for creators who need 50+ models, video generation, and LoRA training in a single platform.
 They serve very different audiences.

 Is Adobe Firefly commercially safe to use?